Independent software programme advisory

 1 day · on-site

-One day, on-site at yours, fixed agenda.
-You leave the room with your Four-Input Scorecard filled in, a board-ready findings pack, and a list of the actions that need to land before vendor selection is worth starting.
+We come to you and fill the five inputs with real evidence: a board-ready findings pack, and the handful of actions that have to land before vendor selection is worth starting.

 08 / The choice in front of you